DessysGit/tesano-community-library/README.md

 ### Download
 ```
-User clicks Download
+User clicks Download in the UI
-    → fetch() to Render /download/:id  (JWT auto-injected by interceptor)
+    → fetch() to Render /download/:bookId  (JWT auto-injected by interceptor)
+    → Render queries DB for the book's file URL

+    ┌── If file URL is on GCS (or any non-Cloudinary CDN):
-    → Render queries DB, returns JSON { url, filename }
+    │    → Returns JSON { url, filename }
-    → Frontend opens URL in new tab
+    │    → Frontend opens URL in a new browser tab
-    → GCS or Cloudinary CDN serves PDF directly to the browser
+    │    → GCS CDN serves PDF directly

+    └── If file URL is on Cloudinary:
+         → Returns JSON { url, filename, useBlob: true }
+         → Frontend fetches the URL as a blob via fetch()
+         → Triggers download with a.download = filename
+         → (Blob approach is necessary because Cloudinary's CORS headers
+            don't include the Netlify origin, blocking the HTML5 download
+            attribute on a direct link)
 ```

-> **Why JSON instead of a redirect?**
+> **Why the two approaches?**
-> The HTML5 `download` attribute causes browsers to make a CORS-checked fetch.
+> GCS URLs are public and work fine when opened in a new tab.
+Cloudinary URLs
-> GCS and Cloudinary do not include the Netlify origin in their CORS headers,
+> don't include the Netlify origin in their CORS headers, so the HTML5
-> so the download fails silently.
-Returning JSON and opening the URL in a new
+> `download` attribute fails silently.
+The `useBlob` flag tells the frontend
+> to use `fetch + blob` instead, which bypasses the CORS check and allows
-> tab bypasses the CORS check and works for any file size from any backend.
+> setting the correct filename on download.
+This works for any file size.

 ---

 ## API Reference

 All endpoints are relative to `BACKEND_URL`.
 Protected routes accept either a session cookie (local dev) or `Authorization: Bearer <token>` (production).

+> **Note:** Admin management endpoints under `/admin/*` are defined in `src/routes/admin.js` and provide functionality that overlaps with some `/fines`, `/reservations`, and `/borrowing` routes.
+The `/admin/*` routes additionally include activity logging, CSV exports, and a broader set of management features.

 ### Authentication